-Eileen Davidson Accuses Lisa Vanderpump Of Creating Drama On ‘RHOBH’
+Eileen Davidson Accuses Lisa Vanderpump Of Creating Drama On ‘RHOBH’ Between Lisa Rinna And Kim Richards

 According to a report from All About the Real Housewives on June 29, the former Real Housewives of Beverly Hills cast member felt that Vanderpump attempted to convince Lisa Rinna to go against her gut and make amends with Kim Richards after their messy fight in Amsterdam for the sake of the Bravo reality series.

-In fact, according to Eileen, Vanderpump was “pressuring” Rinna to reunite with Kim, even though Rinna was highly upset with her co-star, who had suggested that she was dealing with a situation at home with her husband, Harry Hamlin, during an argument.
+In fact, according to Eileen, Vanderpump was “pressuring” Rinna to reunite with Kim, even though Rinna was highly upset with her co-star, who had suggested that she was dealing with a situation at home with her husband, Harry Hamlin, during an argument in front of the cast.

-Eileen went on to say that when it came to the drama she believed Vanderpump was creating, a domino effect was started as Vanderpump allegedly attempted to control the way in which the storyline of the show played out.
+Eileen went on to say that when it came to the drama she believed Vanderpump was creating, a domino effect was started as Vanderpump allegedly attempted to control the way in which the storyline of The Real Housewives of Beverly Hills played out.

 “I saw what was going on behind the scenes, and I went, ‘Okay, this doesn’t make any sense in terms of what really just happened,'” Eileen explained.